Venice for Visitors logo

 • Dogana, from a pier near the tip of Dorsoduro to San Marco Vallaresso.

-Other official routes are still marked on maps, but service can range from sporadic to non-existent:
+Other official routes are still marked on maps (and often listed in obsolete guidebooks and Web sites), but service can range from sporadic to non-existent:

 • Fondamente S. Lucia (in front of the railroad station) - Fondamenta San Simeón Piccolo